1071-DataScience/finalproject-y28235579/README.md

 * < 賴以立, 107753022>

 ### Goal
-As a travel agency, the most difficult thing is to decide a order whether would be canceled or not in the end,so we want to prdict the order depend on its data about time,price,people amount and so on.It's a kaggle competition,and data is provided by
+As a travel agency, the most difficult thing is to decide whether a order would be canceled or not in the end,so we want to prdict the order depend on its data about time,price,people amount and so on.
+It's a T-brain competition host by Trend Micro, and data is provided by Lion Travel.

 ### demo
 You should provide an example commend to reproduce your result